carla-simulator/scenario_runner/Docs/list_of_scenarios.md

 # List of Supported Scenarios

 Welcome to the ScenarioRunner for CARLA!
-This document provides a list of all currently supported scenarios, and a short description for each.
+This document provides a list of all currently supported scenarios, and a short description for each one.

 ## Scenarios in Town01
 The following scenarios take place in Town01.
-Hence, the CARLA server has to be started with Town01, e.g.
+Hence, the CARLA server has to be started with Town01, e.g. when not using manual-mode:
 ```
-CarlaUE4.sh /Game/Carla/Maps/Town01
+CarlaUE4.sh /Game/Carla/Maps/Town01 -benchmark -fps=20 -windowed
 ```

 ### FollowLeadingVehicle